The Best Robo-Advisers for Seniors

 - Customer service

-If you think a robo-advisor is right for you, you should consider a few things before choosing which company to go with.
+If you think a robo-adviser is right for you, consider a few things before choosing a company.

 Price

 Make sure the cost is worth it.
-After all, the reason you’re turning to a robo-advisor in the first place is to help you grow your wealth.
+After all, the reason you’re turning to a robo-adviser is to help you grow your wealth.
 Always research fees and read the fine print before you sign up to ensure that the potential to increase your wealth outweighs any fees.

 Account types and services

-Managing multiple accounts across several different platforms can get confusing.
-Make sure the robo-advisor you choose offers the account types, services, and features you need.
+Managing multiple accounts across several platforms can get confusing.
+Make sure the robo-adviser you choose offers the account types, services and features you need.
 For some, that may mean focusing on those with tax-loss harvesting.
 For others, having the option to talk to a human from time to time may matter most.
 Whichever provider you choose, you need to make sure it will help you reach your financial goals.

 Reviews

-Read reviews before signing up for a service.
-Nearly every company looks great when you’re just browsing the company website.
+Read reviews before you sign up for a service.
+Nearly every company looks great when you’re just browsing the website.
 Reading reviews from real customers will give you valuable insight as you choose a service.
 See mostly negative reviews?
 You’re likely better off with a different company.